 Credit cards are very helpful and convenient but since they’re so easy to use it can increase your debt fast if you’re not careful with your finances, and eventually it could hurt your credit.

-If you have a high credit card debt here are some tips that can help you out of this problem.
+If you have high credit card debt here are some tips that can help you out of this problem.

-Create a budget where you map out your basics first, like housing, food and clothing.
+Create a budget where you map out your basics first, like housing, food, and clothing.
 After that, go for your debt but you need to pay more than the minimum, always.
 Be sure to tackle the secured debts first (debts with collateral like a house or a car).

 A student loan is also important since a private lender can pursue legal action to collect that loan.

 Now that you know what to tackle first, you can try and reduce expenses and also generate extra income.

 Something you can cut out that you don’t need is a streaming service or a gym membership or any luxuries that are not needed.
 You know what they are, cut them while you pay off your debt.